Estate Planning

 Firearms Trusts

 A basic Firearms Trust is $500 + notary fee .
 (This is not a standard revocable living trust, which should never be used in place of a firearms trust.)
 Trusts with specialized or complex provisions will be more.
-If added to an existing package listed above, the cost is $300.
 Please contact me to discuss your firearms trust needs.

 Additional Information